keptn-hotday-2021/keptn-hotday-2021/1-deploy-hipstershop.md

 keptn onboard service redis-cart --project=hipstershop --chart=/home/$(whoami)/keptn-hotday-2021/helm/redis-cart/ --deployment-strategy=direct
 ```

+Maybe you have spotted already the difference in the `deployment-strategy`?
+Well, for our redis deployment we don't want to have a blue/green deployment which would be the default for all of the services as defined in the `shipyard.yaml` file.

 4. Again, we want to deploy it.
+This service will be deployed *directly*, no blue/green deployment strategy in contrast to the previous service.
 ```
 keptn send event new-artifact --project=hipstershop --service=redis-cart --image=redis:alpine
 ```